volterraedge/terraform-provider-volterra/docs/resources/volterra_app_setting.md

 tenant - (Optional) then tenant will hold the referred object's(e.g. route's) tenant.
 (String).

+### Threshold Level 1

+Detected in range: 10 - 150.

+### Threshold Level 2

+Detected in range: 25 - 400.

+### Threshold Level 3

+Detected in range: 50 - 800.

+### Threshold Level 4

+Detected in range: 100 - 1500.

+### Threshold Level 5

+Detected in range: 200 - 3000.

+### Threshold Level 6

+Detected in range: 500 - 8000.

 ### Timeseries Analyses Setting

-Configuration for timeseries analyses.

-`metric_selectors` - (Optional) List of metric selectors where each selector specifies which metrics are selected to be analyzed.
+The clients are flagged if anomalies are observed.

+`metric_selectors` - (Optional) be included in the detection logic.
 See [Metric Selectors ](#metric-selectors) below for details.

 ### User Behavior Analysis Setting

-Configuration for user behavior analysis in this namespace.
+The risk score of the user decays over time, if no further suspicious activity is noted.

 `disable_learning` - (Optional) Disable learning user behavior patterns from this namespace (bool).